Classical solutions to the thin-film equation with general mobility in the perfect-wetting regime: Setting and Main Result

 \subsubsection{Further questions}

-Here, we only mention two selected questions of interest, the first concerning non-Newtonian thin-film equations as studied for instance in \cite{AnsiniGiacomelli2004}.
-So-called power-law or Ostwald-de-Waele liquids lead to a changed degeneracy compared to the one in \eqref{TFEa}, so that the leading-order terms in the dynamics around a steady state such as a traveling wave have features of a $p$-Laplacian including a degeneracy.
+Here, we only mention two selected questions of interest for future work, the first concerning non-Newtonian thin-film equations as studied for instance in \cite{AnsiniGiacomelli2004}.
+Power-law or Ostwald-de-Waele liquids lead to a changed degeneracy compared to the one in \eqref{TFEa}, so that the leading-order terms in the dynamics around a steady state such as a stationary solution have features of a $p$-Laplacian including a degeneracy.
 It is widely open how to transfer the techniques developed here for fourth-order degenerate-parabolic equations to such settings.

 The second question concerns droplet rupture as studied for instance in \cite{ConstantinDupontGoldsteinKadanoffShelleyZhou1993,ConstantinElgindiNguyenVicol2018}.
 In \cite{ConstantinDupontGoldsteinKadanoffShelleyZhou1993} it is shown that under suitable boundary conditions, initially positive solutions to \eqref{TFEa} with $n = 1$ pinch off in finite or infinite time.
 To our knowledge, a corresponding result for nonlinear mobilities is lacking so far.
 We further point out that our setting may allow for an extension of such solutions beyond pinch off.